Estimating Treatment Effects with Independent Component Analysis: Background

-\paragraph{\acrfull{ica}.} \gls{ica}~\citep{comon1994independent, hyvarinen_independent_2001} models the observations as a deterministic mixture of \textit{independent} sources.
+\paragraph{\acrfull{ica}.} \gls{ica} models the observations as a deterministic mixture of \textit{independent} sources~\citep{comon1994independent, hyvarinen_independent_2001}.
 The estimation goal for ICA is the recovery of the latent factors, and ICA provides identifiability guarantees for the factors in the infinite sample limit.
 Identifiability means that the ground-truth latent factors are recovered up to simple indeterminacies such as permutation and element-wise transformations.
-That is, for source variables $S$ and observed mixtures $Z=\mat{A}S$, the objective of \gls{ica} is to recover $S = \mat{W}Z.$ Identifiability requires certain assumptions, even in the linear case: a central one is the non-Gaussianity of $S$.
-This assumption has both conceptual and practical reasons.
-Non-Gaussian distributions are deemed more ``interesting," so the goal of ICA is to find the most non-Gaussian directions in the data---which can be implemented by maximizing kurtosis, a measure of non-Gaussianity, as is done by the robust fixed-point algorithm called FastICA~\citep{hyvarinen1999fast}.
-This is the same operating principle as the one of projection pursuit~\citep{huber1985projection}, though projection pursuit does not assume a \gls{dgp}---thus, the ICA algorithm is the same as projection pursuit plus a generative model of the data.
-ICA can also be seen as maximizing the data log-likelihood, which is expressed in terms of the sources by the change-of-variables formula: If (more than one) of the components of $S$ are Gaussian, then rotating those sources does not change the likelihood.
-This is due to the rotation invariance of a Gaussian $p_S(S)$ and that any orthogonal matrix \mat{O} preserves the absolute determinant, \ie, $\abs{\det( \mat{W}\mat{O})}=\abs{\det \mat{W}\det{\mat{O}}}=\abs{\det\mat{W}}$ since $\abs{\det\mat{O}}=1$.
-Nonlinear \gls{ica} is usually impossible without further assumptions~\citep{darmois1951analyse, hyvarinen_nonlinear_1999,locatello_challenging_2019}.
-Recent developments relaxed the independence condition to conditional independence and proved identifiability in the nonlinear case~\citep{hyvarinen_nonlinear_2019, gresele_incomplete_2019, khemakhem_variational_2020, halva_disentangling_2021,hyvarinen_unsupervised_2016,khemakhem_ice-beem_2020,locatello_weakly-supervised_2020,morioka_connectivity-contrastive_2023,morioka_independent_2021,reizinger_identifiable_2024,reizinger_cross-entropy_2024}.
-These methods often rely on data from multiple environments and require these environments to be ``sufficiently diverse".
-Examples include non-stationary time series, or patient data collected at different hospitals with different socioeconomic and health statuses.
-The connection between \gls{ica} and \gls{cd} is well-known in the linear case of LiNGAM~\citep{shimizu_linear_2006}, and it was recently shown in the nonlinear case by \citet{reizinger_jacobian-based_2023}.
-To the best of our knowledge, \gls{ica} is not applied in the literature for causal treatment effect estimation---this is what we explore in this paper.
-Convergence properties and finite-sample behavior of ICA estimators are generally not the focus of identifiability research, though there exist several relevant results for the linear case, which we discuss in \cref{sec:app_convergence}.
+That is, for source variables $S$ and observed mixtures $Z=\mat{A}S$, the objective of \gls{ica} is to recover $S = \mat{W}Z$, where $\mat{A}$ is an unobserved \emph{mixing matrix} and $\mat{W} \defeq \mat{A}^{-1}$ is the \emph{unmixing matrix}.
+Identifiability necessitates certain assumptions, even in the linear case, a central one being the non-Gaussianity of $S$.
+This can be seen, for example, by estimating the sources via maximizing the data log-likelihood, which is expressed in terms of the sources by the change-of-variables formula: If more than one of the components of $S$ is Gaussian, then rotating those sources does not change the likelihood.
+This is due to the rotation invariance of a Gaussian $p_S(S)$ and the fact that any orthogonal matrix \mat{O} preserves the absolute determinant, \ie, $\abs{\det( \mat{W}\mat{O})}=\abs{\det \mat{W}\det{\mat{O}}}=\abs{\det\mat{W}}$ since $\abs{\det\mat{O}}=1$.
+Indeed, the goal of ICA is to find the most non-Gaussian directions in the data by maximizing a measure of non-Gaussianity.
+Common choices include maximizing the likelihood, maximizing kurtosis as in the original FastICA algorithm~\citep{hyvarinen1997fast} (\cf \cref{alg:fastica}), or maximizing negative entropy~\citep{hyvarinen1997new} or its approximation \texttt{logcosh} to minimize mutual information~\citep{hyvarinen1999fast}.
+In each case, a different contrast function $U$ is employed as a measure of non-Gaussianity (\cf \cref{subsec:asymp_var} for details).